app-generator/rocket-ecommerce/README.md

     <p>
         <strong>Once authenticated, the ADMIN (superuser) can import the products from Stripe and customize each one locally by adding properties like Images, Tags, Discount, .. etc.</strong>
         <br /> <br />
-        The product comes with Docker and CI/CD Support.
+        The product comes with Docker and CI/CD Support
     </p>
     <hr />
 </div>